dxc-technology/online-devops-dojo/docs/README.md

 Actually the coach is a robot which allows you to interact with "Charlie Veterinary Clinic" virtual team in the context of GitHub issues and pull requests.

+One can imagine a lot of funny exchanges which at some point will require a genuine test pipeline!

 ![Team chat](https://s3.amazonaws.com/devopsdojoassets/team-chat.jpg)

 ## Setup